kerondwarf55/notes/README.md

 # 2024-03-13
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
 Always strive to learn new programming languages and technologies, as this will expand your knowledge and make you a more well-rounded developer.
 Lastly, remember to take breaks and relax, which will lead to a healthier work-life balance and prevent burnout.

+# 2024-03-14
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software engineering, strive for clarity and maintainability in your code.
+Write code that is easy to understand and modify, not just for yourself but also for others who may encounter it in the future.
+Remember that complexity is the enemy of robustness and evolvability.
+And always keep in mind that 'Premature optimization is the root of all evil' — avoid unnecessary optimizations until you have clear evidence that they're needed."

+Also, "Code is read much more often than it is written.
+Invest time in making it readable and self-explanatory.
+Use meaningful variable names, comments judiciously, and embrace consistent formatting.
+The best code is the one that minimizes the cognitive load on its readers."

+Lastly, "Automation and testing are your allies.
+Embrace version control systems, write automated tests, and continuously integrate your work.
+These habits can save countless hours of debugging and regression issues."